-There are few aquatic adventures as joyful as watching a pod of friendly gray whales frolicking in the coastal waters off the Baja Peninsula.
+There are few aquatic adventures as amazing or inspiring as watching a pod of friendly gray whales frolicking in the coastal waters off the Baja Peninsula.
 Called the “world’s aquarium” by Jacques Cousteau for its rich marine life, the 700-mile long Gulf of California, otherwise known as the Sea of Cortez, meets the Pacific Ocean at the bottom of the Baja Peninsula.
-Because the water depth drops close to the shore, fishing boats can pull in big sailfish without going out very far, and when migrating season draws thousands of whales from December through March, you can see them from land.
+Because the water depth drops so close to the shore, fishing boats can pull in big catches like sailfish without going out very far, and when migrating season draws thousands of whales from December through March, whale watching becomes so prevalent you can even spot them from land.

 December through January is the time of year to see Blue whales, the largest animal on the planet, as well as Humpbacks, known for producing a complex series of repetitious sounds, or whale “songs”, which can travel for great distances through the water.
 But the greatest concentration in the Baja lagoons will be Pacific Gray whales, amazing creatures that make the trip from their feeding grounds in cold Northwestern waters.
 Often described as the longest known mammal migration in the animal kingdom, the round-trip journey moves the whales through 12,500 miles of coastline, traveling about 80 miles per day.

 Whale Shark Watching and Diving: The Bay of La Paz